-As formerly stated, in the majority of states working cosmetologists must be licensed.
+As previously stated, in the majority of states working cosmetologists have to be licensed.
 In certain states there is an exception.
-Only those offering more skilled services, for instance hairstylists, are required to be licensed.
-Others employed in cosmetology and less skilled, including shampooers, are not required to be licensed in those states.
+Only those offering more skilled services, such as hairstylists, are required to be licensed.
+Other people employed in cosmetology and less skilled, which include shampooers, are not required to be licensed in those states.

 Esthetician Certificates and Degrees

 There are primarily two avenues available to get esthetician training and a credential after completion.
 You can enroll in a certificate (or diploma) program, or you can pursue an Associate’s degree.
 Certificate programs typically call for 12 to 18 months to complete, while an Associate’s degree usually takes about 2 years.
 If you enroll in a certificate program you will be trained in each of the major areas of cosmetology.
 Shorter programs are offered if you prefer to specialize in just one area, such as esthetics.
 A degree program will also likely feature management and marketing training so that graduates are better prepared to run a parlor or other Yellow Springs OH business.
 More advanced degrees are not common, but Bachelor and Master’s degree programs are offered in such specializations as salon or spa management.
 Whichever type of course you opt for, it’s essential to make certain that it’s certified by the Ohio Board of Cosmetology.
 A number of states only certify schools that are accredited by certain respected agencies, for example the American Association of Cosmetology Schools (AACS).
 We will discuss the advantages of accreditation for the school you choose in the upcoming section.